vipertooth/Notes/Tools/Yubikey.md

 ```

-Change the last line of ssh.pub to
+Change the last line of ssh.pub to yubikey something

 # Backup

+Copy the .gnupg file from /home/user/.gnupg to gpgkeys folder.

+Backup the gpgkeys folder to external device.

 Once GPG keys are moved to YubiKey, they cannot be moved again!
 Create an **encrypted** backup of the keyring and consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup.